Skip to content

 Feature Description Implemented

-Motion Index / Quantity of Motion (QoM) 1 Area of the difference between silhouettes in consecutive frames.
+Kinectic Energy / Quantity of Motion (QoM) 12 Energy of a cloud of moving joints, weighted by their masses or area of the difference between consecutive silhouettes in consecutive frames

 References